 Because certain foods can alter the test results, a special diet is often recommended for 48-72 hours before the test.
 The following foods should be avoided during that time:

-Your doctor will go over your medicines with you before the test, since you may need to stop taking certain medicines 48 hours before the test.
+Your doctor will go over your medicines with you before the test, because you may need to stop taking certain medicines 72 hours before the test.

 How Often Do I Need to Do the Fecal Occult Blood Test?

-To allow for the early detection and prevention of colorectal cancer, the fecal occult blood test is recommended yearly for everyone starting at age 50.
+A colonoscopy is the preferred screening method for colorectal cancer.
+If you are not having this test done as needed, then you should get a fecal occult blood test every year, beginning at age 45.
 This test may be done along with a flexible sigmoidoscopy every five years to check for colorectal polyps or cancer.

 What Do the Fecal Occult Blood Test Results Mean?